vipul4321/ChatWithPdf/README.md

 streamlit run app.py
 Access the App:

-Open your browser and navigate to http://localhost:8080 to use the application.
+Open your browser and navigate to localhost to use the application.